davidinlou/davelouRaidCheck/README.md

     can reset the raids.

 Notes:
-1. Your city names must be unique and not contain spaces
+1. Your city names must be unique and not contain a dash (-)
 2. Requires Tampermonkey to run

 To install/upgrade: